PurpleMurena/Sudoku/README.txt

 -make for phones too (if it is smaller than width of board and numpad, put numpad under the board)

 IDEAS

-sudoku on timer that changes time according to level make sudoku solver?
+make sudoku solver?
--make api for sharing sudoku with solutions/ tO solve sudoku make couple play
+-make api for sharing sudoku with solutions/ tO solve sudoku -levels
+-settings dark mode
+-sound effect on/off
+-sudoku guide
+-welcome/welcome back

+-make couple play
+-make modes with levels
+-sudoku on timer that changes time according to level -teach sudoku techniues